 @wespindola: Can you walk us through a regular day as a PM based on your current role?

-@jesse.e.owensii: It really depends on the day but generally speaking I spend time ideating new features and solutions with engineers, architects and UX.
-At the same time I’m ensuring that my development team has all the information they need from a design, business and technical context to build features we’re looking to release into the market.
+@jesse.e.owensii: It really depends on the day but generally speaking I spend time ideating new features and solutions with engineers, architects, and UX.
+At the same time, I’m ensuring that my development team has all the information they need from design, business, and technical context to build features we’re looking to release into the market.
 In addition, I’m reviewing the backlog of upcoming features I’ve prioritized with the stakeholders.

 @ryfeus: What are main mistakes rookie PMs usually make?
 What a PM shouldn’t do as part of his work and leave to other people?

 @jesse.e.owensii: To answer your first question, I personally feel making a distinction between GOOD vs. GOOD ENOUGH.
 I find younger PMs failing to grasp.
-Your product will be in Beta and its important to understand what’s core to the shipment of the feature/product and prioritize the nice to haves for the next iteration of the product.
+Your product will be in Beta and it’s important to understand what’s core to the shipment of the feature/product and prioritize the nice to have for the next iteration of the product.

 For your 2nd question, it’s important to manage the team by being influential and to treat the team members with respect.
 I like to operate under the approach “Trust then Verify” when I work across Design, Business and Tech teams.
 Your job is to bring the product to life.

 @cjroe: Do you recommend doing Analyst/Research internships before jumping into a PM role?